Contents

 The behaviour is different for other deployment scenarios:

 • Work profile (BYOD): Removing management deletes only the work profile.
 Personal apps, data, and accounts are completely unaffected.
 This is the closest Android Enterprise gets to a true selective wipe.
+See what happens when the work profile is removed for full details.

 • COPE (Android 8-10): The older architecture treated COPE as a fully managed device with a work profile on top.
 Removing management factory resets the device, same as fully managed.